chalatz/tours/pages/tours/driving/lindos-on-your-own.md

 is_of: driven_tours
 meta:
   title: Lindos on Your Own, Lindos Tours from Rhodes
-  description: Tour Lindos on Your Own, Lindos tours from rhodes, Lindos Cheap Tours, Lindos on a budget, Rhodes Private Tours Greece
+  description: Tour Lindos on Your Own, Lindos tours from rhodes, Lindos Cheap Tours,
+    Lindos on a budget, Rhodes Private Tours Greece
-  keywords: Tour Lindos on Your Own, Lindos tours from rhodes, Lindos Cheap Tours, Lindos on a budget, Rhodes Private Tours Greece
+  keywords: Tour Lindos on Your Own, Lindos tours from rhodes, Lindos Cheap Tours,
+    Lindos on a budget, Rhodes Private Tours Greece
   abstract: Tour Lindos on Your Own, Lindos Tours from Rhodes
   author: Nick
   copyright: NK for Rhodes Private Tours, 2018
-  http_desc: Tour Lindos on Your Own, Lindos tours from rhodes, Lindos Cheap Tours, Lindos on a budget, Rhodes Private Tours Greece
+  http_desc: Tour Lindos on Your Own, Lindos tours from rhodes, Lindos Cheap Tours,
+    Lindos on a budget, Rhodes Private Tours Greece
-title: 'Lindos on Your Own" DT11'
+title: Lindos on Your Own" DT11
 summary:
   paragraphs:
   - For those of you wish to visit Lindos on their own pace this tour is perfect.
     This private tour combines fabulous scenery with plenty of time (3:00 hours) in Lindos.
 You’ll get to see the best of Rhodes’ destination and you can choose to do whatever you like without clashing with other tour groups or getting sidetracked.
     Enjoy what you want to!!
 tour:
   title: '"Lindos on Your Own" DT11'
-  summary: Rhodes East Coast / Rhodian Pottery Art / Panoramic View Lindos Beach, Village, Acropolis / St Pauls Bay / Visit Village and Acropolis
+  summary: Rhodes East Coast / Rhodian Pottery Art / Panoramic View Lindos Beach,
+    Village, Acropolis / St Pauls Bay / Visit Village and Acropolis
   duration: Half Day
 overview:
   items: